Pushedskydiver/atom-css-grid-snippets/README.md

 ## Preview
 ![CSS grid snippets in atom](https://s10.postimg.org/lp7ivhwop/css_grid_snippets.gif)

+## What is CSS Grid Layout?
+To put it simply CSS Grid Layout (aka "Grid"), is a two-dimensional grid-based layout system that aims to do nothing less than completely change the way we design grid-based user interfaces.
+It hasn't been added yet to modern browsers but is expected to be added within the coming months.

 ### What's Included?
 You can see the list of the CSS grid snippets in the tables below.
 I have organized the tables into grid container and grid item snippets.
 Alternatively, once you install the package you can view the snippets in the Settings View.
 Basically, it's snippets like `dg` for ```display: grid;``` and `gg` for ```grid-gap: 20px;```.